 Eco Friendly Celebration

-and we will be happy to post your ideas.
+and we will be happy to post your ideas and photos.

-Whether carbon footprints are an issue or not, there is just something about the eco-friendly-christmas-decor
+Whether carbon footprints are an issue or not, there is just something special about the eco-friendly-christmas-decor